Joel-Luo/TensorFlow-TrainigExamples/README.md

  1. Use tf saver module to demonstrate saving trained model as metadata file.

  2. Use tf saver module to demonstrate restoring model from metadata file.

+**-- Sample Project - StockPredictor --**

+ -- To predict the stock close price of next day.